cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-SISMOC FIMOC MAINTENANCE-EN.md

 # Technical characteristics

 The solution key points are as follows:
-* Full Virtualization of Mission Centers
+* Complete virtualization of mission centers
-* Mutualization of skills between the 2 mission centers
+* Pooling of skills between the 2 mission centers

 ![Archi Picture](Project-CNES-SISMOC FIMOC MAINTENANCE-EN pict 3.jpg)